 Author: Dr Marius Rademaker, Dermatologist, Hamilton, New Zealand, 2008.
 Update by DermNet NZ Editor in Chief Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 December 2017.
 Copy edited by: Gus Mitchell.

-What is a glomovenous malformation?
+What is a glomuvenous malformation?

 Glomuvenous malformation is an unusual form of venous malformation, typically diagnosed at birth or later in infancy or childhood.
 Glomuvenous malformation is also known as glomangioma or glomangiomatosis.

-Who gets glomovenous malformation?
+Who gets glomuvenous malformation?

-Lesions tend to get more widespread, thicker, and deeper in colour with age.
+The lesions tend to get more widespread, thicker, and deeper in colour with age.
 Although the nodules start off painless, they may later become tender to touch.

-How is glomovenous malformation diagnosed?
+How is glomuvenous malformation diagnosed?

-Wassef M, Blei F, Adams D, Alomari A, Baselga E, Berenstein A, Burrows P, Frieden IJ, Garzon MC, Lopez-Gutierrez JC, Lord DJ, Mitchel S, Powell J, Prendiville J, Vikkula M; ISSVA Board and Scientific Committee.
-Vascular Anomalies Classification: Recommendations From the International Society for the Study of Vascular Anomalies.
+Wassef M, Blei F, Adams D, et al; ISSVA Board and Scientific Committee.
+Vascular anomalies classification: recommendations from the International Society for the Study of Vascular Anomalies.
 Pediatrics.
-2015 Jul; 136(1): e203-14. doi:10.1542/peds.2014-3673.
+2015 Jul; 136: e203-14.
+DOI:10.1542/peds.2014-3673.
 Epub 2015 Jun 8.
 Review.
 PubMed PMID: 26055853.
 Journal.